 But first, you have to get here!

 Things to do in Geneva

-- Walk around Old Town – Rich in character and full of great restaurants and shops, Old Town is one of our favorite ways to see Geneva.
-At old town’s highest point, you can visit St. Peter’s Cathedral.
+- Walk around the Old Town – Rich in character and full of great restaurants and shops, the Old Town is one of our favorite ways to see Geneva.
+You can visit St. Peter’s Cathedral, its highest point.
 It is open every day from 10.00 am to 5.00 pm and admission ranges from 8 to 18 CHF.